LDeakin/zarrs_tools/docs/zarrs_filter.md

-  clamp               Clamp values between a minimum and maximum equal               Return a binary image where the input is equal to some value downsample          Downsample an image given a stride gradient-magnitude  Compute the gradient magnitude (sobel) gaussian            Apply a Gaussian kernel summed-area-table   Compute a summed area table (integral image) guided-filter       Apply a guided filter (edge-preserving noise filter)
+  clamp               Clamp values between a minimum and maximum equal               Return a binary image where the input is equal to some value downsample          Downsample an image given a stride gradient-magnitude  Compute the gradient magnitude gaussian            Apply a Gaussian kernel summed-area-table   Compute a summed area table (integral image) guided-filter       Apply a guided filter (edge-preserving noise filter)